LaunchCodeEducation/intro-to-programming-csharp/src/assignments/candidateQuiz.rst

    (Number of Correct Answers) / (Number of Questions) * 100

-Note that the final report MUST have the format shown in the "Results Output" section.
+Note that the final report should have some formatting that will make the overall grade and status stand out.
+Refer to the example below.

 Sanity Checks
 --------------